Q: Does Medicare cover the treatments in your office for knee pain and neuropathy?

 Before you get started with any treatment, we perform a complimentary insurance check and let you know upfront if you’ll have any out of pocket costs.

 Nobody likes surprises when it comes to their healthcare.
-At Ethos Health Group you’ll always know your best options before proceeding with any course of care.
+At Nova Integrated Health you’ll always know your best options before proceeding with any course of care.